ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - GDP_PATH_SCRAMBLE
      - safe_encrypt
      - Which method to use for scrambling potentially sensitive path and filenames in the gdp.log associated with GDP sites.
 Uses Fernet encryption by default to allow logs to be forwarded to less restrictive remote log environments without disclosing actual metadata from the user data.
+   * - SFTP_MAX_SESSIONS
+     - 32
+     - An optional limit to the number of concurrent SFTP sessions for any user or sharelink.
+Set to -1 to leave unlimited but beware that more concurrency than the default likely won't improve throughput significantly and quickly just deplete system resources.
+   * - WSGI_PROCS
+     - 25
+     - The number of WSGI processes started in the Apache service to handle incoming user web requests.
+Increase to allow handling more concurrent users if needed but at the cost of higher system resource requirements.
+   * - APACHE_WORKER_PROCS
+     - 256
+     - The number of worker processes started in the Apache service to handle all incoming web requests.Increase to allow handling more concurrent clients if needed but at the cost of higher system resource requirements.
    * - JUPYTER_SERVICES
      - ""
      - Where the optional external Jupyter nodes can be reached